JonJagger/cyber-dojo/readme.txt

 resuming coding
 ===============
-You can resume at any animals' most recent traffic-light by pressing the resume button (from the home page) and then clicking the animal.
-This is handy if a participant has to leave and take their laptop as a new laptop can instantly replace it.
+You can resume at any animals' most recent traffic-light by pressing the resume button (from the home page, very small, bottom left) and then clicking the animal.

 =====================